 Seniority shall prevail in the selection of two (2) weeks of vacation providing the concerned employee has submitted their vacation choice to their supervisor by 11:00 p.m., December 1 of the previous year.
 All vacation choices submitted by that date have absolute preference over choices submitted after that date.
 However, an employee’s third, fourth, fifth or sixth week choice shall not take precedence over another employee’s choice for their first and second weeks vacation.
-Vacation schedules for employees will be posted by January 31st for vacation year.
+Vacation schedules for employees will be posted by January 31st for that vacation year.

+Employees Hired After March 1, 2010:

 Employees are eligible for vacation in the current vacation year, based on the employees length of service, as follows: